Wrong reason code? Missing evidence?

 Paid for goods that never arrived

-One of the strongest chargeback cases.
+One of the most common chargeback cases.
 Reason code: Visa 13.1, MC 4853.
 Evidence: order confirmation, tracking showing non-delivery, merchant refusal.

 Item not as described